jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

-Kirnberger accepted the overtones as an explanation of the major conso- nant chord; paid no attention to the inconsistency involved in not carrying it out further; gave up Rameau's explanation of the diminished triad and of the major chord with an added sixth, and held to the thoroughbass system of figuring the inversions.
+Kirnberger accepted the overtones as an explanation of the major conso- nant chord; paid no attention to the inconsistency involved in not carrying it out further; gave up Rameau’s explanation of the diminished triad and of the major chord with an added sixth, and held to the thoroughbass system of figuring the inversions.
 He saw no need of any alterations in the system;
 he regarded the major, minor and diminished triads as equally justified and